 You’ll learn through lectures, seminars and tutorials.

-You’ll write a long essay for each module and a dissertation.
-If you’re going on to a PhD you may choose to write a PhD proposal.
+Assessment varies depending on modules.
+For philosophy modules, you’ll write a long essay for each module.
+You will also write a final dissertation.
+If you’re going on to a PhD, you may choose to write a PhD proposal.

 - 1 year full-time